The Overarching Challenge

-Primary: I conducted one-on-one user interviews over Zoom with five participants with the following characteristics:29-33 years old, female, pet owners.
+Primary Research: I conducted one-on-one user interviews over Zoom with five participants with the following characteristics: 29-33 years old, female, pet owners.
 I asked questions based on the process of getting their pets as well as their experiences as owners.

-Challenges: Many participants didn’t utilize websites very much during the adoption process, so I didn’t get a lot of insight into that particular experience.
-Going forward, I relied a lot on my secondary research when constructing my site.
+Challenge: Many participants didn’t utilize websites very much during the pet adoption process, so I didn’t get a lot of insight into that particular experience.
+However, I was able to focus on the emotional experiences that were important to them in order to define the central user experience of my site.
+I also relied a lot on my secondary research and design trends when making choices for site design.

 Site Map and Flows